dayour/Durable-Copilot-Studio/samples/durable-task-sdks/dotnet/EntitiesSample/README.md

 ## View orchestrations and entities in the dashboard

-You can view the sample's orchestrations and entities in the Durable Task Scheduler emulator's dashboard by navigating to `http://localhost:<port number>` (where *port number* is the one mapped to port 8082 in Docker) in your browser and selecting the `default` task hub.
+You can view the sample's orchestrations and entities in the Durable Task Scheduler emulator's dashboard by navigating to `http://localhost:8082` in your browser and selecting the `default` task hub.